What Seneca taught about dealing with failure

 That’s an important lesson we should learn from all failures.
 Instead of growing fearful of the next project or venture, we should simply operate more carefully.
 We should increase our prudence and alertness, ensuring that we’ll do better next time.

-Seneca: calmness in the face of setbacks
+Calmness in the face of setbacks

-Everybody experiments setbacks and defeats in life.
+Seneca emphasises in his 13th Letter to Lucilius that we should keep calm in the face of failure, so that we can look for the best countermeasures.
+Everybody experiences setbacks and defeats in life.
 We will do ourselves a disservice if we panic.
 If we fall prey to fear, we will unnecessarily compound our errors and suffering.

 Seneca praised the calmness of Emperor Augustus (63 BC- 14 AD) in the face of adversity.
 Even when Augustus suffered a shipwreck, he had still remained calm, rendering the salvage easier.